Utah Deaf History and Culture

 Center's 25th Anniversary

-On September 8, 2017, the center celebrated its 25th anniversary.
-The event drew about 450 Utah Deaf residents who enjoyed games, delicious food, and a captivating performance.
-The theme of the event was "Blast from the Past," which looked back at the center's rich history.
-The center's history began in 1946 when a need for a meeting space for Utah's Deaf and hard-of-hearing individuals arose.
-Early pioneers, such as Dr. Robert G. Sanderson, the first Deaf Services coordinator in Utah, worked tirelessly in the 1960s to develop a gathering space.
-The first community center debuted in Bountiful, Utah, in 1983, and the present Sanderson Community Center opened in Taylorsville, Utah, in 1992 with the support of W. David Mortensen, a long-time president of the Utah Association for the Deaf.
-The celebration was a joyous occasion that will be remembered for years to come.
+The center's origins date back to 1946, when a need arose for a meeting space for Utah's Deaf and hard-of-hearing community.
+Early pioneers, including Dr. Robert G. Sanderson, the first Deaf Services Coordinator in Utah, worked tirelessly during the 1960s to establish a gathering place for this community.
+The first community center opened in Bountiful, Utah, in 1983, followed by the current Sanderson Community Center, which debuted in Taylorsville, Utah, in 1992, thanks to the support of W. David Mortensen, a long-time president of the Utah Association for the Deaf.

 Picture